-There is a popular commercial in the U.S for a rather yummy candy called Reese’s.
-For those of you that have indulged, you will know it is a tasty chocolate peanut butter cup delight, that tastes even better I think when it is frozen.
-No matter, their advertising campaign is memorable in that it has a person with a deep, kind of whimsical voice that says at the end, “Sorry, Not Sorry”.
-It is about trying the candy and not being a bit ashamed that you have done so.
-The phrase leaked over recently into a highly publicized incident when Tom Brady of the World Champion Tampa Bay Buccaneers, decided to throw the Lombardi trophy to a fellow teammate on another boat, during their Super Bowl Boat Parade in Tampa.
+There is a popular commercial in the U.S. for a rather delicious candy called Reese’s.
+For those of you that have indulged, you will know it is a tasty chocolate peanut butter cup delight that tastes even better, I think when it is frozen.
+No matter, their advertising campaign is memorable in that it has a person with a deep, whimsical voice that says at the end, “Sorry, Not Sorry.”
+It is about trying the candy and not being ashamed that you have done so.
+The phrase leaked recently into a highly publicized incident when Tom Brady, of the World Champion Tampa Bay Buccaneers, decided to throw the Lombardi trophy to a fellow teammate on another boat during their Super Bowl Boat Parade in Tampa.
 A family member of the creator of the trophy was aghast at such behavior and demanded an apology.
-The General Manager of the Buccaneers, responded as if he had just consumed a Reese’s, “Sorry, Not Sorry!”.
+The general manager of the Buccaneers responded as if he had just consumed a Reese’s, “Sorry, Not Sorry!”.
 That was pretty much the end of the controversy.